tschutter/recipes/r/bourbon_marinade.md

 Preheat oven to 325 degrees F.  Bring the meat to room temperature before cooking and place in a baking dish.

 Bake for 1 hour if using chicken.
-Bake for 1 hour if using pork chops.
+Bake for 45 minutes if using pork chops.
 Turn meat over halfway through the cooking time.

 Remove the meat from the baking dish and keep warm.